David Miller (sociologist): Aftermath

 In his immediate response to his termination, Miller said the university "has embarrassed itself and the entire British academic sector by capitulating to a pressure campaign against me overseen and directed by a hostile foreign government."
-Miller said he intended to appeal against the University's decision, possibly leading to an employment tribunal.
+Miller said he intended to appeal against the university's decision, possibly leading to an employment tribunal.
 The Bristol Post reported on 6 December 2021 that "Details regarding Prof Miller's appeal hearing, taking place this week, remain confidential."

 On 29 November 2021, Middle East Monitor reported that a leaked second QC's report "commissioned specifically to investigate a public talk that Miller gave in February and an article that he wrote for Ali Abunimah's Electronic Intifada a week later", as one of five elements in the university's wider investigation of the case, concludes that "there is no formal case to answer against Professor Miller" and that he had not "exceeded the boundaries of acceptable speech."
 The QC also concluded that the article was not antisemitic as "defined to include the manifestation of hatred, discrimination, prejudice or hostility against Jews as Jews, or Jewish institutions as Jewish institutions."
 Jewish Voice for Labour made a copy of the second report available.
 The Bristol Post stated that Miller's sacking came after a disciplinary hearing and two internal investigations that found his comments did not constitute unlawful speech.

+Employment tribunal

+In 2023, Miller commenced employment tribunal proceedings, claiming "unfair dismissal, breach of contract and discrimination or victimisation on grounds of religion or belief."

+On 5 February 2024, an employment tribunal found that Miller was unfairly dismissed and subjected to discrimination because his "anti-Zionist beliefs qualified as a philosophical belief and as a protected characteristic pursuant to section 10 Equality Act 2010".
+A statement from his solicitors said that Miller "successfully claimed discrimination based on his philosophical belief that Zionism is inherently racist, imperialist, and colonial, a protected characteristic under the Equality Act 2010, alongside a finding of unfair dismissal.
+This judgement establishes for the first time ever that anti-Zionist beliefs are protected in the workplace."

+The judgement said that there was a thirty percent chance that he would have been sacked for additional social media comments he made two months later, if he had still been employed.
+Miller said he would seek "maximum compensation".
+The tribunal said any award would be reduced by half "because the claimant’s dismissal was caused or contributed to by his own actions".
+The full judgment was published in October 2024.
+Compensation will be decided at a later hearing.